MacMeDan/macmedan.github.io/_posts/2016-11-20-JSQMessagesViewController-Swift-3.markdown

 }
 {% endhighlight %}

-The last function in this code sip-pit is not required is is just a helper to show how you can add messages to your feed.
+The last function in this code snippit is not required is is just a helper to show how you can add messages to your feed.

 That's it 🏁, the minimum amount of code you need to get a chat feature in your own app.
 There are tons of things that you can do from this point but we'll save that for another time.
 Don't be afraid to explore and change things.
 That's how we learn. 🖖

-If you have any questions or critiques leave a comment I would love to 👂 from you.
+If you have any questions or critiques open an issue on GitHub for this article and Ill see what I can do to help.

 [stackoverflow]:http://stackoverflow.com/questions/tagged/jsqmessagesviewcontroller
 [cocoapods]:https://cocoapods.org/